 Although VI is a nationwide issue, regulatory circumstances in California are prompting a fresh look at guidance standards.
 In essence, the California Department of Toxic Substances Control (DTSC) has argued that the current status of conflicting guidance is untenable.
 There is disagreement between the guidance issued by the U.S. Environmental Protection Agency (EPA), the DTSC, the state Water Board and the San Francisco Bay Water Board.
 Those differences can result in substantially different outcomes for sites, depending on which agency is overseeing evaluation and cleanup.

 To remedy this situation, the California agencies have been developing a supplemental guidance document on screening and evaluating VI to better align results.
-Expected to be released to the public in winter 2018-19, the interim document likely will be subject to a lengthy public comment period before it is finalized.
+Although expected to be released to the public in winter 2018-19, the interim document had not been published as of Feb.
+4, 2020, and continues to be subject to a lengthy public comment period before it is finalized.

 The new guidance document is expected to address several points of difference: